HCM City – Da Nang via Phong Nha – 13 Days

 (A) gets you around the first and usually the only police stop and a bowl of Pho if you missed breakfast.
 Some other good food options once you get over the highway.

-(D) is a good lunch option and keeps on the right track through some rubber to the next lake.
-Careful ordering – the portions are very generous.
+(D) is another lake and a good lunch option keeping you on the right track through some rubber to the next lake.
+Careful ordering the portions very generous.Â

-(E) is another lake and a good spot to throw a line for a half distance break.
+(E) Takes you around another lake and a good spot to throw a line for a half distance break.
+From here plenty of exploring off map to be done if time allows.
+Corn, banana, pepper, lots of sweet potato and cassava all grown in this area.Â

 (F) is a memorial cross in memory of the 18 Australian and 245 Vietnamese soldiers killed In the August 1966 Battle of Long Tan.